ffevotte/desktop-plus/README.md

 1. Instead of relying on Emacs' starting directory to choose the session Emacs restarts, sessions are manipulated by name.
 All information about them is stored into a centralized directory.

 2. Desktop sessions by default save only buffers associated to "real" files.
-Desktop+ extends this by handling also "special buffers", such as those in `compilation-mode` or `term-mode`.
+Desktop+ extends this by handling also "special buffers".
+The list of currently supported special buffer types is:
+     - compilation buffers (in `compilation-mode`)
+     - terminal buffers (in `term-mode`)
+     - org agenda & todo lists (in `org-agenda-mode`)
+     - indirect buffers (a.k.a clones).